VirtusLab/infrastructure-as-types/README.md

 - easy to read and maintain code for the users
 - 80% of use cases should be easy and straightforward to express (with high-to-mid-level abstractions)
 - provide many extension points for the remaining 20% of use cases
+- no unnecesary abstractions

-Additional opportunities and future development:
+Additional opportunities and future development ideas:
 - Unit and integrations test frameworks (with dry-run capabilities)
 - Custom deployment and release strategies library (blue-green, canary, A/B, etc.)
 - Custom control plane for a service mesh (e.g. Envoy based)